-Interviewed by Northeastern University News for contributions to Space Station OS, an open-source ROS 2 platform simulating ISS-inspired life support, thermal control, and electrical power subsystems.
+Northeastern University News interviewed me about my work on Space Station OS, an open source ROS 2 platform that simulates life support, thermal control, and electrical power for a station like the ISS.

-View project →MPC trajectory tracking and MPCC racing-line control with CasADi and IPOPT.
-Dynamic rollout planning with RK4.
-Deployed on a real Ackermann platform.
+View project →MPC trajectory tracking and MPCC racing line control with CasADi and IPOPT, with dynamic rollout planning using RK4.
+I ran it on a real Ackermann car.

 View project →

-RL-trained locomotion in Isaac Lab composed with ROS 2 Nav2 for GPS-denied indoor navigation in disaster-inspired environments.
+RL trained locomotion in Isaac Lab combined with ROS 2 Nav2 for indoor navigation without GPS, set in disaster style environments.

 View project →

-Modular ROS 2 platform simulating ISS-inspired life support, thermal control, and electrical power.
+A modular ROS 2 platform that simulates life support, thermal control, and electrical power for a station like the ISS.
 Featured by Northeastern University.

-View project →Comparative missile autopilot study across SFI, LQR, and MPC on short-period longitudinal dynamics.
-MPC achieved fastest time-to-target at 8s with lowest total control effort.
+View project →A study that compares missile autopilots across SFI, LQR, and MPC on short period longitudinal dynamics.
+MPC reached the target fastest at 8 s and used the least control effort.

 View project →

-Classical pipeline with HSV perception, Pinocchio IK, and OMPL RRTConnect.
-Evolved to a PPO-based policy trained in MuJoCo for adaptive pick and place.
+A classical pipeline with HSV perception, Pinocchio IK, and OMPL RRTConnect.
+Later I moved to a PPO policy trained in MuJoCo for more adaptive pick and place.

 View project →

-Outdoor delivery robot for last-mile logistics in communities.
-Autonomous navigation, obstacle avoidance, and delivery coordination.
+An outdoor delivery robot for last mile logistics in neighborhoods, with autonomous navigation, obstacle avoidance, and delivery coordination.

-View project →Robotics engineer at Northeastern University working across autonomy, manipulation, and space systems.
-My focus is building systems that work on real hardware, not just in simulation.
+View project →I am a robotics engineer at Northeastern University and I work across locomotion, manipulation, autonomy, and space systems.
+What I care about most is building control systems that hold up under real dynamics, not only in a clean demo.

-Open to research collaborations, engineering roles, and conversations about autonomy, manipulation, or space systems.
-Grab a coffee chat or send a message.
+I am open to research collaborations, engineering roles, and any chat about autonomy, manipulation, or space systems.
+Feel free to book a coffee chat or just send me a message.

 [email protected]